Amperity

 source_valuestringYesValue of the top-level source field on every event.
 Case-sensitive — must exactly match your stream’s routing expression or events are accepted (202) but silently dropped.

 profile_api_keysecretNoProfile API JWT (read-only).
-Required for profile enrichment + personalization.
+Required for profile enrichment + personalisation.

 profile_collection_idstringNoProfile collection to query, prefixed apc-.
 Required when Profile API Key is set.